What is a Smoke Vent AOV (Automatic Opening Vent)?

 It may be possible to use AOV windows for day to day ventilation as well as smoke ventilation, however it is important to consider building safety – as these vents can often create large openings at high level, and ensure the vents are suitable for dual purpose with a reliability rating that allows regular ventilation use.

 Teal products offer a range of standard size smoke vents from stock for as fast as next day delivery depending on requirements.
-Custom size AOV windows normally take 4-6 weeks depending on size, quantity, colour and type.
+Custom size smoke vent AOV windows normally take 4-6 weeks depending on size, quantity, colour and type.
 We have a network of installers offering fast, effective installation.

 Can Teal Products help with selection and compliance?